 This was a unique partnership story between Treasury Wine Estates, Toll Group and SCT Logistics.
 In this video we follow the journey wine produced in the Barossa Valley and Murray Region by Treasury takes to get to its destination overseas – spoiler alert, it ends up on ‘The Wine Train’ on the way to the docks.

-They say never work with kids or animals, but Patties are known for their Party Pies, so we just had to film the genuine reactions from the kids!
-They are the main consumer of pies and sausage rolls after all!
-And once we had the shots we needed in the can, and the cameras were packed away, our crew all ate the leftovers like animals!
+They say never work with kids or animals; but what do they know?
+Patties are known for their Party Pies, so we just had to film genuine reactions from kids; afterall, they are the main consumers of pies and sausage rolls.
+Once the shots we needed were in the can, and the cameras were packed away, like ravenous animals, our crew tucked into the delicious leftovers!

-This is a lovely film, including a tour through Patties factory in Bairnsdale Victoria, drone shots we captured in some nearby farmland celebrating the connection to the land where their journey began, some fun little scenes we setup showing their products being consumed by their ideal clientele, such as brunch in the living room, the kids at a birthday party and a Saturday gathering of mates watching the footy.
+This is a lovely film, that includes: a tour through the Patties factory in Bairnsdale, Victoria; drone shots we captured in some nearby farmland, celebrating the connection to the land where Patties’ journey began; some fun little scenes we orchestrated, showing Patties’ products being consumed by ideal clientele, such as brunch in the living room, the kids at a birthday party and a Saturday gathering of mates watching the footy.

-Interviews led by Denis Gerrard and Greg Wharton offer details behind the scenes and our professional voice-over artist enlightening us with factoids about the history of how Patties came about, makes this film another allrounder and exciting watch for anyone.
+Interviews led by Denis Gerrard and Greg Wharton offering behind the scenes details, together with our professional voice-over artist enlightening us with historical factoids of how Patties came about, make this film another great all-rounder and an exciting watch for anyone.

-When we first planned out this film, we were planning on going along on the train in the staff cabin, but at the last minute decided it was more important to make sure we could film the train departing Melbourne and arriving in Bromelton.
-So thanks to the advancement in jet-plane technology, we managed to overtake the train and prepare our cameras on site for what ended up being a 3am train arrival.
-The logistics on site were difficult to say the least.
-The unexpected site size of roughly 3km, became apparent when I went to ‘run’ to the other end with our drone, while we left camera gear at the other end waiting for the train to roll in.
+Our initial plan for the filming was to position ourselves in the train’s staff cabin, but later determined the importance of capturing footage of the train departing Melbourne and arriving in Bromelton.
+Thanks to the advancement in jet-plane technology, we managed to overtake the train after filming its departure, to prepare our cameras on-site for the train’s 3am arrival.
+The logistics on-site were difficult, to say the least, but not insurmountable with some fast leg work employed!
+The unexpected site size of roughly 3km became all too apparent when I went to ‘run’ to the other end with our drone, while we left camera gear set up, ready for the train’s inaugural arrival.